trinodb/trino/docs/src/main/sphinx/connector/googlesheets.rst

 The sheet needs to be mapped to a Trino table name.
 Specify a table name (column A) and the sheet ID (column B) in the metadata sheet.
-To refer to a specific tab in the sheet, add the tab name after the sheet ID, separated with ``#``.
-If tab name is not provided, connector loads only 10,000 rows by default from the first tab in the sheet.
+To refer to a specific range in the sheet, add the range after the sheet ID, separated with ``#``.
+If a range is not provided, the connector loads only 10,000 rows by default from the first tab in the sheet.

+The first row of the provided sheet range is used as the header and will determine the column names of the Trino table.
+For more details on sheet range syntax see the `google sheets docs <https://developers.google.com/sheets/api/guides/concepts>`_.

 API usage limits
 ----------------